+Build a Vacation Home in the Country and Rent in the City!
+This is a great option to consider to get the best of both worlds.
 This scenario is common for many city dwellers.
-They have successful jobs in the city and enjoy many of the amenities city living has to offer.
+They have successful jobs in the city and enjoy many of the amenities city living offers.
 However, many like to escape, just even for the weekend, to live life slower, where time doesn’t pass by so fast.
 With careful planning and some sacrifice on one end, you can achieve the dream of having lived both in the city and the country.
 Fortunately, country living isn’t too far from some major cities, like NYC and Boston.

 Check out our leading timber frame floor plan, the Classic Barn Home!
 There is nothing quite as tranquil as a barn.
 So why not build a barn home?
 There is something comforting about a simple structure from days gone by, especially if you’ve spent time in the countryside.
 Our Classic Barn floor plans range from 2,000-2,500 SF and are the perfect average sized home and not too big to take care of.
 This plan features 3 bedrooms, 2.5 bathrooms and a nice open floor plan on the first floor.
 The great room features soaring vaulted ceilings where the warm timbers are exposed.
 It also features a wall of windows, to take advantage of the view of the outdoors.
 Enjoy the country living just as much on the inside as you do out!

-If you’re looking to build a new timber frame and post and beam home, whether it be your primary or second home, call us today at 800.636.0993.
+If you’re looking to build a new timber frame and post and beam home, whether it be a vacation home or primary home, call us today at 800.636.0993.
 We are happy to brainstorm options with you!